CCP Frequently Asked Questions

 Students in the first 15 hours of CCP work must take Ohio Transfer Module (OTM), Transfer Assurance Guide (TAG), or Career-Technical Assurance Guide (CTAG) courses.
-After completing 15 CCP hours, students may take any class for which they meet the prerequisites and/or placement criteria, although there will be some restrictions beginning Summer 2018.
+After completing 15 CCP hours, students may take any class for which they meet the prerequisites.
+There are some non-allowable courses.
 Careful coordination with the middle/high school guidance counselor is necessary in order to be sure all middle/high school requirements are being fulfilled.
 Admitted students will meet with their College Credit Plus advisor to select and register for classes and should do so in consultation with their middle/high school guidance counselor.

 Students participating in this program can anticipate the same level of course content, rigor and expectations as found in a regular college-level class.
 This is true regardless of whether the course is delivered online, on the college campus, or at the middle/high school.
 Students should carefully consider whether they possess the academic ability, social and emotional maturity necessary to succeed in college-level courses, and willingness to participate in classes with students and professors of varying ages and backgrounds.
 The subject matter of a course enrolled in under the college credit plus program may include mature subject matter or materials, including those of a graphic, explicit, violent, or sexual nature, that will not be modified based upon college credit plus enrollee participation regardless of where course instruction occurs.